apache/spark/docs/security.rst

 2. Select 'Applications' from the left hand nav
 3. Select the 'Developer Applications' tab
 4. Click 'Register new application'
-5. Fill in the required information (the 'Authorization callback URL' must be fully qualifed e.g. http://airflow.example.com/example/ghe_oauth/callback)
+5. Fill in the required information (the 'Authorization callback URL' must be fully qualified e.g. http://airflow.example.com/example/ghe_oauth/callback)
 6. Click 'Register application'
 7. Copy 'Client ID', 'Client Secret', and your callback route to your airflow.cfg according to the above example